 And what of Elvis Costello & the Attractions, who invariably end up under E instead of C?
 Shout “Hey People!
 That’s not his real name!” everywhere I go?
 I can tell you, nine out of ten people tend to dial 911 soon afterwards—especially in enclosed spaces.

 You’d think my record collection would be done tormenting me by now.
 Or at least showing signs of tiring.
 After all, have I not lovingly cared for it over several decades?
-Kept it dry and away from extreme heat and sunlight?
+Kept it dry and away from extreme heat and direct sunlight?

 Does it have even a wisp of an idea how difficult that was in the southwest?